lubojr/naucse.python.cz/lessons/git-en/basics/index.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

+> [note] If the state of folder is not looking the same for you
+>
+> Double check that you have created the file in the same folder as where you did run the `git init`
+> You can check by listing the content of the folder (ls or dir) in the terminal.

 We need to make Git track each new file explicitly.
 Let's do that for the file with your poem: